Macrometacorp/pyC8/README.md

 After that you can check out our [getting started code examples](#getting-started).

 ## 🧶 Development environment
-To enable developer environment position ourselves to project's root and run:
+To enable development environment position ourselves to project's root and run:

 ```bash
 pip install -r requirements/dev.txt